top of page

 Selected highlights from the report are as follows:

-In the 2020 plan year, 65% of the multiemployer health plans in the study had assets in excess of 12 months of expenses, compared to under 60% in the 2018 plan year.
+• In the 2022 plan year, 65% of the multiemployer health plans in the study had assets in excess of 12 months of expenses, which is unchanged from the percentage in 2022.

 Please contact your Horizon Actuarial consultant if you have any questions.